How to Deal With Insults and Put-Downs

 Posted Feb 13, 2013

 Insults can be physical, such as punching, slapping, or spitting.
-More usually, they are verbal, whether direct or indirect.
-Examples of indirect verbal insults are jokes and ironic comments, backhanded compliments, mimicry, and false fascination.
+But more usually, they are verbal, whether direct or indirect.
+Examples of indirect verbal insults are jokes, ironic comments, backhanded compliments, mimicry, and false fascination.

-On the other hand, if you think that the person who insulted you is unworthy of your consideration, you have no reason to take offense, just as you have no reason to take offense at a naughty child or barking dog.
-So whatever the case, you have no reason to take offense.
+On the other hand, if you think that the person who insulted you is unworthy of your consideration, you have no reason to take offence, just as you have no reason to take offence at a naughty child or a barking dog.

 3. Returning the insult